mulle-concurrent/mulle-concurrent/dox/HASHTABLE.md

 `EMPTY` unambiguous, consuming carried values made it ambiguous again, and rule 5 buys the distinction back with a second read on the empty branch.

 It is reproducible.
-Defining `MULLE_CONCURRENT_HASHMAP2_RACE_YIELD` widens the window, after which `test/hashmap2/lookup_race.c` fails at around iteration 88 against a deliberately unfixed lookup, and passes with the fix.
+Defining `MULLE_CONCURRENT_HASHTABLE_RACE_YIELD` widens the window, after which `test/hashtable/lookup_race.c` fails at around iteration 88 against a deliberately unfixed lookup, and passes with the fix.
 See *Reproducing the races* below.